Squareness for the Monopole-Dimer model: Monopole-Dimer Model on Dicots

 We illustrate Theorem~\ref{thm:dicot-partn-fn} in the following example.

-\begin{eg} Consider the complete dicot $\dicot{D}_{2}$.
-The vertices are labelled $(1,2,3,4)$ and the orientation is the standard one; from lower to higher label.
+\begin{eg} Consider the complete dicot $\dicot{D}_{2,2}$.
+The vertices are labeled $(1,2,3,4)$, where $\{1,3\}$ and $\{2,4\}$ form the partitions, and the orientation is the standard one (see Remark~\ref{rem:label}).
 Let the weight on vertex $j$ be $x_j$ and the edge weights be as shown in Figure~\ref{fig:exampled4}.

 The complex adjacency matrix in the naturally ordered vertex basis is given by

 and

 \end{eg}